quarto-dev/quarto-nvim/README.md

 Quarto works great with a number of existing plugins in the neovim ecosystem.
-You can find semi-opinionated but still minimal configurations for `nvim` and `tmux`, for use with quarto, R and python in these two repositories:
+You can find semi-opinionated but still minimal configurations for `nvim` and `tmux`, for use with Quarto, R and python in these two repositories:

 - <https://github.com/jmbuhr/quarto-nvim-kickstarter>
 - <https://github.com/jmbuhr/tmux-kickstarter>